ycpcs/cs101-fall2023/assign/assign01.md

 <pre>
 Enter the launch angle in degrees: <b>50</b>
-Enter the initial velocity in m/s: <b>25.6</b>
+Enter the initial velocity in mph: <b>25.6</b>
-The object took 3.19 seconds to fall.
+The object took 3.19 seconds to hit the ground.
-The velocity of the object at impact was:   31.3 m/sec
-                                           102.7 ft/sec
-                                            70.1 mph
+The object travelled xxx feet or yyy meters.
+The object reached a height of xxx feet or yyy meters.
 </pre>

 The time field should have two decimal places of precision.
 All of the distance values should allow for up to four digits *in front* of the decimal point and one digit *after* the decimal point such that the decimal points are aligned in the final output.